 The program is open to all regularly enrolled credit students.
-You must RSVP for each session at (815) 455-8772 or email email@example.com or sign up in Student Life, A252.
+You must RSVP for each session at (815) 455-8550, email email@example.com or sign up in Student Life, A252.

-Those who attend five or more sessions will receive a Certificate of Merit and be invited to the LEAD banquet.
-For more information, please call the Student Life Office at (815) 455-8772 or email firstname.lastname@example.org
+Attend five or more sessions to receive a Certificate of Merit and be invited to the L.E.A.D. banquet.
+For more information, please call the Student Life Office at (815) 455-8550 or email firstname.lastname@example.org